University / Parks Trail

-Extensive trail fencing can sometimes give you a cordoned-off or an enclosed feel.
+Extensive fencing can sometimes give you a cordoned-off or an enclosed feel.
 But the 12'+ wide berth of the trail surface makes it easily bearable.
-The only spot we found a bit objectionable was the 8' high chain link section where an adjacent railroad track closely parallels the trail for a very short distance.
-It doesn't do any harm, it's just ugly.

 The corridor cuts right through city neighborhoods.
-Some mature trees that shade the trail, along with well kept yards, make for inviting and unusual scenery along this rail-trail.
-(Rail-trails generally run through rural and industrial areas.)
+Some mature trees that shade the trail, along with well kept yards, make for inviting scenery along the way.

-There's a nice mix of shade and sun along the bikeway as well a curve or two to break things up a bit.
-Aside from the residential neighborhoods, the trail also passes a few small commercial sites and takes you onto the University of Toledo campus.
+There's a nice mix of shade and sun as well a curve or two to break things up a bit.
+The trail also passes a few small commercial sites and takes you onto the University of Toledo campus.

 The campus section has light posts and a few emergency call boxes.
 The adjacent railroad track here is clearly visible and parallels the bikeway along the edge of the campus.

 Both ends of the bikeway have connecting bike routes and there are several small spurs or connectors that link neighborhoods as well.
-The west end of the trail, at King Road, offers bike lanes along King and Sylvania Avenues that extend over to Franklin Park Mall.
+The west end of the trail, at King Road, offers bike lanes along King and Sylvania Avenues.
 The east end, at the Toledo campus, has bike route signs that direct you to nearby Ottawa Park.

 This well-traveled trail was constructed in 1995 and was one of northwest Ohio's early rail-trail projects.